TileDB-Inc/TileDB-Vector-Search/documentation/storage-format-spec.md

 ## Cross algorithm storage format

 All data and metadata required for a TileDB-Vector-Search index are stored inside a TileDB group (`index_uri`).
+All the listed, named arrays below are stored under this URI.

 ### Index metadata